SachaWheeler/sachawheeler.github.io/projects/_posts/2019-2-13-The-Shining.md

 layout: project
 title: The Shining, back and forth
 image: /images/the_shining/cover.png
 summary: The Shining, superimposed onto itself in reverse.
-Like in the movie "Room 237"
 ---

 In the film [Room 237](https://en.wikipedia.org/wiki/Room_237) they mention a